szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 Rust has out-of-the-box enforcement of a lot of things for which C++ requires extra tools.
 I hear many security issues can be detected by the tools available for C++, but those cost money and have a learning curve.
 The Rust compiler prevents most of those issues entering the code-base in the first place.

+## Corporations

+* As I understand Microsoft has been switching some projects from C++ to Rust.
+* Linus Torvalds allows only two languages in the Linux kernel.
+C, the language that was originally used to write it and recently started to accept Rust as well.